School Committee - February 06, 2025

 That won't happen again.

-Jay and everybody else, I will say that although you are free to criticize, as we know from the Supreme Judicial Court, any member of the school committee, because we're public figures, please do not mention other people by name.
+Jay and everybody else, I will say that although you are free to criticize, as we know from the Supreme Judicial Court, any member of the school committee because we're public figures, please do not mention other people by name.
+I apologize.

 The fight against trans ideology against our children is on its last legs.